We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Considerations: Some reviewers note that while this flower is cute, it’s actually a little impractical.
 It’s too big to fit into most bathroom sinks.
 Others report that it takes much longer to dry than the manufacturer leads on, up to two dryer cycles.
 And a few more say that the cushion ends up smelling not-so flower-like after a few uses.

-Best for: Small sink baths
+Best baby bathtub for small sink baths

 Key features: A more streamlined sink bath insert option is the Puj Tub.
 Made from soft mold- and mildew-resistant foam, its thin design fits into most standard bathroom sinks.